MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOMultiGeoExperience.md

 ## DESCRIPTION

-Use this cmdlet to get the multi geo experience.
+Use this cmdlet to get the multi geo experience mode.
+For more information see [Enabling SharePoint Multi-Geo in your satellite geo location](https://docs.microsoft.com/office365/enterprise/enabling-sp-multigeo-satellite-geolocation)

 ## EXAMPLES